 The Perfect Love of A Perfect Being

-I have tried to contextualise the question earlier in this article.
-WE Vine defines love as the perfect love of a perfect being towards imperfect being, provoking in them love towards the Giver of love (God), love to others who have also received God’s love and love to those who do not perceive God’s love so that they might perceive it. (my paraphrase).
+WE Vine defines Agape as the perfect love of a perfect being towards imperfect beings, provoking in them love towards the Giver of love (God), love to others who have also received God’s love and love to those who do not perceive God’s love so that they might perceive it. (my paraphrase).
 Love comes from God and provokes love in us.
 It is all about our relationship with God which unifies us.

 Therefore love, expressed in unity, surpasses all else.
 As Paul says in the letter to the Colossians, “above all else, put on love which is the perfect bond”.
 (Col 3:14) Love binds us.
 The context here is around bearing with one another and forgiving one another.
 It is all about unity.

 Does love surpass doctrine when it comes to salvation?